Signs Of Marijuana Use And Abuse: Weed Addiction Symptoms

 - Lack of Coordination – The corticostriatal networks are important areas of the brain that connect to motor learning and control.
 A close examination of the brain of a marijuana user shows differences in this area of the brain.
 These affect their reaction time, ability to switch from one task to another, and even memory.

 - Sleepy and Lethargic – This is one of the easy ways to identify signs of marijuana use.
 The interaction between pot and the dopamine neurotransmitter causes users to be lazy or lethargic.
 This raises the medical question, is marijuana a drug?
-In most cases, you will find a clear difference in activeness before and after marijuana intake among abusers.
+In most cases, one will find a clear difference in activeness before and after marijuana intake among abusers.
 This affects even medicinal marijuana users and hence the need for close monitoring that they do not overdose.

 - Cannabis Odor – Marijuana smells like a skunk, and any person taking it bears the characteristic smell.
 Even though some use marijuana odor eliminator, they cannot hide this smell forever.
 Marijuana odor is a strong lead that can help in the positive identification of those abusing pot.